What's the difference between GBA's "travel" and "rec" programs? Which one should I register for?

-Rosters are set and practices for most teams begin usually around mid-October.
+Tryouts generally occur in the 2nd half of September or early October.
+Practices begin no earlier than October 15.
 Basketball practices held in October or early November do respect the priority of fall sports, so don't worry about finishing the soccer or football, etc., season.
 The season ends early March.

 Are there playing time rules?

 Yes.
 Every player who attends practice and is generally in good standing on his team will play a minimum of 8 minutes per game, which equates to 25% of the 32 minute game.
 While most of the towns we compete with do not have such a requirement in their Travel program, we do.
 Coaches strive to exceed the minimum where possible, but the player has to earn the time.